- Nov 11-14, 2018

 - May 24-26, 2018

-Hugo Geerts, CSO will give the Keynote Lecture on "Towards the Virtual Patient.
-Developing Predictive Models for CNS Drug Discovery and Development with Quantitative Systems Pharmacology" at the 25th Human Animal Bridging Society, Tsukuba Japan
+Hugo Geerts, CSO gave the Keynote Lecture on "Towards the Virtual Patient.
+Developing Predictive Models for CNS Drug Discovery and Development with Quantitative Systems Pharmacology" at the 25th Human Animal Bridging Society, Tsukuba, Japan

 - May 15, 2018

 Cohen Veterans Biosciences and ISB organized the third Workshop on MAPTA (Modeling Alliance for systems Pharmacologies in TAuopathies), Washington, DC.
 The purpose of the alliance is to integrate available knowledge about neurobiology and clinical data on tau in an actionable computer model to (1) better understand the biology of tau and its role in tauopathies, (2) help validating new druggable targets for therapeutic intervention and (3) use this tool for drug repurposing.